-lssue Description Black Box Problem Al algorithms operate opaquely, making it hard to understand how conclusions are reached, what sources are used, and how information is ranked.
-Privacy and ownership concerns arise from data use.
+Issue Description Explainable Al (Black Box Problem) Al algorithms operate opaquely, making it hard to observe what inputs are used, and how information is processed.
+This in turn makes it difficult to interpret conclusions and outputs.
+This lack of transparency raises concerns about trust and accountability.
 Access to Justice High costs of implementing AI tools could create barriers to justice for individuals and organisations with limited resources.
 Court Rules & Practice Rules Disclosure requirements, protocols, and standards for using AI can vary between jurisdictions, or may not yet be published.
 Ethics Al in legal research can be biased, leading to discriminatory outcomes.
 Lawyers should consider the ethical implications of using Al in their practice.
 Liability Who is liable when AI gets it wrong?
 Regulation Rapidly evolving technology makes predicting future Al risks and applications difficult, leading to varying global regulatory approaches.